collective/Products.PressRoom/README.txt

     as "private".
 The Press Room provides a button to publish all of these.
 That button will NOT publish any actual Releases, Clips or Contacts -- just the folders that contain them and the Collections that aggregate them.

+Upgrading Folders
+    As of Press Room 3.2, the containers for Press Clips and Press Releases are Large Plone Folders.
+Before 3.2, Press Room used normal folders, which become inefficient when containing more than about a hundred items.
+To upgrade an older Press Room, navigate to the Press Room and append "/@@upgrade-folders" to the url.
+A message will return with the results of the upgrade.
+Note that your Press Room subfolders must retain their original ids ('press-clips' and 'press-releases') in order to be upgraded.

 Authors

     See CREDITS.TXT